 Yongduam Seawater Land (11.000 Won or 8,5 Euros) was maybe my favorite.
-It had conveniently dark sleeping rooms with bunkbeds, and there was even a TV in the sauna.
+It had conveniently dark sleeping rooms with bunk beds, and there was even a TV in the sauna.
 Not that I could understand Korean TV!

 Sanbangsan Hot Springs was the priciest Jjimjilbang (14.000 Won or 11 Euros).
 It had the largest variety of pools, but I could hardly find a quiet place to sleep.
-With children running around until late in the night, in the end I opted for the floor in the restaurant (well, sleeping on the floor is nothing unusual for Jjimjilbang).
+With children running around until late in the night, in the end, I opted for the floor in the restaurant (well, sleeping on the floor is nothing unusual for Jjimjilbang).

-The bathhouse at Jeju World Cup Stadium (11.000 Won or 8,5 Euros) had lesser crowds during my visit, but also seemed a bit bland.
+The bathhouse at Jeju World Cup Stadium (11.000 Won or 8,5 Euros) had lesser crowds during my visit but also seemed a bit bland.

-Well, none of these was truly disappointing, as long as you can appreciate cultural differences when you enter the bathhouse that is not your average western wellness facility!
+Well, none of these was truly disappointing, as long as you can appreciate cultural differences when you enter the bathhouse that is not your average Western wellness facility!

 Make sure to drink a cup of delicious Jeju Hallabong juice after your spa time!
 It will rehydrate you and make you sleep better than any cup of milk would!

-Jeju Island attractions – conclusion
+Things to do in Jeju Island – conclusion

-With the well-maintained and widespread system of Olle trails, Jeju Island landscape is hikers’ paradise!
+With the well-maintained and widespread system of Olle trails, the Jeju Island landscape is a hikers’ paradise!
 For more walking opportunities and other Jeju Island activities, there are numerous unique parks and gardens to get lost in!

-Exploring this extraordinary natural and cultural heritage is a must do in Jeju, especially for romantic couples and newlyweds on their honeymoon.
+Exploring this extraordinary natural and cultural heritage is a must-do in Jeju, especially for romantic couples and newlyweds on their honeymoon.
 Jeju attractions brand it as an island of love and lava, which makes it, pun intended, the hottest Korean tourist destination!